WwZzz/easyFL/README.md

 The clients reponse to the server after the server `communicate()` with them, who train the model with their local dataset by `train()`.
 After training the model, the clients send package (e.g. parameters, loss, gradient,... ) to the server through `reply()`.

+Further details of this module are described in `method/README.md`.

 ### Utils
-Utils is composed of commonly used operations: model-level operation (we convert model layers and parameters to dictionary type and apply it in the whole FL system), the initialization of the framework in and the supporting visualization templates to the result.
+Utils is composed of commonly used operations: model-level operation (we convert model layers and parameters to dictionary type and apply it in the whole FL system), the flow controlling of the framework in and the supporting visualization templates to the result.
 To visualize the results, please run `./utils/result_analysis.py`.
+Further details are described in `utils/README.md`.

 ## Citation